mappls-api/mapmyindia-places-n-directions-web-sdk/eLoc-plugin/readme.md

 8. `infoDiv` (boolean): To render html div on map or not.
 Default is true. (example: `infoDiv:true`)
 9. `click_callback`: method to call on click of callback.

-### 2. Removing the Markers populated by Place Details plugin
+### 2. Method to remove the markers populated by Place Details plugin

 ```js
 elocObj.remove();
 ```

-### 3. Setting up the div content for populating details from getEloc() plugin
+### 3. Method to set up the div content for populating details from getEloc() plugin

 ```js
 elocObj.setDivContent(“Div html);